AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/node-reference.md

 ## Next steps

-The next step is to create a node for use in scoring a Real-time Machine Learning model.
-Visit the tutorial on [scoring a Real-time Machine Learning model](./node-reference.md) for more information.
+The next step is to create nodes for use in scoring a Real-time Machine Learning model.
+For more information, visit the [Real-time Machine Learning authoring notebook user guide](./rtml-authoring-notebook.md).